matthiase/refuel/README.md

-refuel
+Refuel
 ======

-Locate alternative fuel stations using your iPhone.
+Find alternative fuel stations using your iPhone.